related-sciences/platform-pipe/README.md

 There are also tests [like this one](https://github.com/related-sciences/platform-pipe/blob/master/src/test/scala/com/relatedsciences/opentargets/etl/PipelineSuite.scala) intended to preserve a subset of these checks as part of the CI build.

 ## Configuration

+The configuration for the pipeline is determined entirely by [application.conf](src/main/resources/application.conf) (modify as necessary for your use case).

+A key configuration property to keep in mind is ```pipeline.decorators.dataset-summary.enabled```.
+When this is true, provenance around evidence record mutation and filtering is preserved at expense of making the evidence prep pipeline take over 2x longer (~47min vs 22min).
+This is disabled by default.

 ## Prerequisities